samgeen/Hamu/README.md

 Hamu does not have any external dependencies except the analysis package you want to use.
 It is developed for Pymses but there is a wrapper for YT included (email if you have problems with this wrapper).
 Make sure the directory containing Hamu is in your PYTHONPATH environment variable:
 > $PYTHONPATH=$PYTHONPATH:/my/scripts/directory

+Hamu should work on any Unix system (OSX, Linux, Ubuntu on Windows) with Python 2.7 or similar.

 The first time you run Hamu it will do some setting up and make a ".hamu" folder in your home directory and create an empty workspace "MyWorkspace".
 The ".hamu" folder is where all the saved outputs are stored, so you may want to symbolic link to somewhere else on your filesystem (e.g. "mkdir /my/big/drive/.hamu; ln -s /my/big/drive/.hamu")